 Therefore, according to the problem definition:

-In $L'$-system before the impact the nucleus is standstill, i.e.:
+In $L'$-system before the impact the nucleus rests, i.e.:

-The interrelation between coordinates of $m_1$ and $m_2$ in $L$ and $L'$-systems is given by (\ref{eq3}).
-And interrelation between velocities (inertial systems velocity addition law, based on Galilean relativity principle):
+The relation between coordinates of $m_1$ and $m_2$ in $L$ and $L'$-systems is given by (\ref{eq3}).
+And the relation between velocities (inertial systems velocity addition law, based on Galilean relativity principle):

-Due to the fact that the moderating medium nucleus stands still in $L'$-system, the solution of kinematic problem of inelastic scattering of the neutron at the nucleus in $L'$-system may be expressed analogous to solution of two-particle nuclear reaction kinematics with non-zero reaction thermal effect, e.g. given in~\cite{ref29}.
-Indeed, according to the inelastic neutron scattering reaction schema given by (\ref{eq1}) and (\ref{eq2}), the thermal effect of such reaction equals to emitted $\gamma$-quant energy, further denoted by $E_\gamma$.
-Next, let's consider our problem analogous to~\cite{ref29}, but within our notation.
+Due to the fact that the moderating medium nucleus rests in $L'$-system, the solution of kinematic problem of inelastic scattering of the neutron at the nucleus in $L'$-system may be expressed similar to the solution of two-particle nuclear reaction kinematics with non-zero reaction thermal effect, given in e.g.~\cite{Sitenko1993}.
+Indeed, according to the inelastic neutron scattering reaction schema given by (\ref{eq1}) and (\ref{eq2}), the thermal effect of such reaction equals to emitted $\gamma$-quantum energy, further denoted by $E_\gamma$.
+Next, let us consider our problem in analogy with~\cite{Sitenko1993}.

-The problem of two particles impact is convenient to solve in inertia center coordinate system, i.e. $C$-system.
+It is convenient to solve a two-particle interaction problem in a center-of-mass frame, i.e. in $C$-system.

 For inelastic neutron scattering reaction in $C$-system the total isolated system momentum conservation law is valid.
-However, the total kinetic energy conservation law in this isolated system doesn't work.
+However, the total kinetic energy conservation law in this isolated system does not work.

 From momentum conservation law for two impacting particles in $C$-system we obtain: